By: Marilyn L. Davis

 If you look at the life of a butterfly, you see the stages.
 At each juncture in the life of the butterfly, there are visible transformations.
 Is one greater, more traumatic, or profound than the next?
-Granted, we’re not going to conduct an interview with the Monarch to find out, but we can see that some look more attractive or result in a more compelling image than the next.
+Granted, we’re not going to interview a Monarch to find out, but we can see that some look more attractive or result in a more compelling image than the next.

 Using my memoir title isn’t shameless publicity; it’s that the title helps you understand where we’re going – we’re finding North.
 Even though we don’t know what that is yet, and might suspect it isn’t just a direction, we understand that it took a journey to find it; that’s the plot.

-We can also surmise that I’m an addict so we can anticipate some of the conflicts, and we know that I changed to an advocate, again, the title tells us that.
+We can also surmise that I’m an addict so that we can anticipate some of the conflicts, and we know that I changed to an advocate; again, the title tells us that.